SSO: Configuring ADFS for use with InVision V7

 To properly configure ADFS with InVision, be sure to follow all the steps outlined below.

-Visit your Advanced tab for the InVision application in ADFS, then select SHA-256 from the Secure hash algorithm menu.
+In ADFS, visit your Advanced tab for the InVision application, then select SHA-256 from the Secure hash algorithm menu.
 Click OK.

 You’ll need this when creating a new Relying Party Trust in ADFS.

 First, you’ll need to open the ADFS 2.0 MMC snap-in and a new “Relying Party Trust” that you can configure to work with InVision.
 That will walk you through the following steps:

 - In the Select Data Source step, import the XML metadata you downloaded from this URL: https://

 - Give the trust a Display Name like “InVision” and click Next.

 - Select the Permit all users to access this relying party option and click Next.

 - Check the Open the Edit Claim Rules Dialog... and click the Close button.